tcdevvv/AutoBumpSelfbot/README.md

 npm install
 ```

-This will install all the necessary packages listed in your package.json (including discord.js-selfbot-v13).
+This will install all the necessary packages for this software.

 Once the dependencies are installed, you can run the bot with: